ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 - What if they *want* a BDFL or (worse) to *be* the BDFL?
 - How do you handle failed volunteer promises?
 - What about "trouble makers" or "poisonous people"?

+---
+template: logorb
+# Software is Easy; People are Hard #3/3

 ## ASF Process -- Who do I turn to?
 What do I do?